boldstelvis/PocketStudio/README.md

 A simple tool to build Pocket Studio material files from a folder of textures

-.mat files for each materail will be added to a siubfolder called 'materials'

-a mat file will be built for each unique prefix found within the collective texture filenames
+.mat files will be added to a subfolder called 'materials' for each unique prefix found within the collective texture filenames

 appropriate image types are limited png, jpg and tga (it will ignore any other filetypes found)

-to function correctly, texture filenames should be formatted as: 'materialname_mapname.ext'
+to function correctly, texture filenames should be formatted as: 'materialname_mapname.ext' (note the underscore used as delimiter)

 the material will be named as per 'materialname'